Rent 2005

 Characters

-• Wilson Jermaine Heredia played Angel Dumott Schunard, a compassionate drag queen and street percussionist who brings love and support to the group, significantly impacting their lives.
+- Wilson Jermaine Heredia portrays Angel Dumott Schunard, a compassionate drag queen and street drummer living with AIDS.
+Angel's kindness and spirit bring hope and unity to the group amid their struggles.

 Ending Explained